i1Cps/ray-tracing-engine/README.md

 ![picture](/images/demonstration1.png)

+### Overview

 This demonstration outputs a circle of 32 lines pointing away from the middle of the image at (256,256) on a 512x512 screen.
 Its primary focus is to showcase basic utility of the framebuffer class.
-Users can use the linedrawer.cpp file to output any length stroke to the FrameBuffer and thus draw nearly any 2D image.
+Users can use the [linedrawer.cpp](code/linedrawer.cpp) file to output any length stroke to the framebuffer and thus draw nearly any 2D image.
 (The functionality is similar to the [HTML Canvas stroke method](https://www.w3schools.com/jsref/canvas_stroke.asp)).
 However, this is far from what the Ray Tracing Engine was designed for and should be viewed as nothing but a simple demonstration to visualise what the FrameBuffer does.

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)](#-teapot-demonstration-2)